rose-tool/roset/README.md

 </p>

 ### Step 1: Gather Candidate Information
+In this step the system checks the `Global Information` of the candidate (`Action 4` of MANRS), validating the public information.
-In this step, ROSE-T verifies:
+To do so ROSE-T verifies:
 1. That the networks announced to transit are in the IRR Entry.
 2. That the networks in the IRR Entry are announced to transits.